UNdot33K/ScriptKiddie_AV/README.md

 Note: The install.bat included in the repository does all the above and asks your permission in every step, although it may or many not be able to download the utilities and it that case it will notify you so you can do it manually.

-IMPORTANT: run istall.bat using elevated privileges (right click on the file and run as administrator).
-When running SFR_AV for the first time, do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu go "options" and "hash types" and uncheck every encoding other than CRC32.
+Run install.bat using elevated privileges (right click on the file and run as administrator).

-If you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "SFR_AV" /f
+Note: if you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "SFR_AV" /f

+# TWEAKING

+You can customize almost everything to suite your needs, e.g. to reduce false alarms you can decide which file types or registry hives not to check, or you can speed up the scanning by reducing the directory level 1-1000 (infinite) to search for files by editing the "Main code" of the script.
+Recommended settings for HMF.exe:

+View > Choose Columns > uncheck everything but: "filename, CRC32, Full Path, Modified Time, Entry Modified time".

+Options > Hash Types > uncheck everything but: "CRC32".

 # Version 1.2.1b